Montana-Media-Arts/120_CreativeCoding1-Fall2020/modules/week-1/_posts/2017-01-07-developmentenvironment.md

 ## Learning your CLI

 ### - Unix
 Unix operating systems refer to both macOS (formerly OS X) and Linux.
-These OS’s will use similar commands within their CLI’s.
+These OS's will use similar commands within their CLI's.
 On macOS, the default CLI is `terminal.app`.
-However, there are many CLI’s that can be downloaded and used in unix-based operating systems.
+However, there are many CLI's that can be downloaded and used in Unix-based operating systems.

-For those of you who are unfamiliar with using the terminal in unix operating systems, you should work through following book.
+For those of you who are unfamiliar with using the terminal in Unix operating systems, you should work through the following book.

 **[Unix for the Beginning Mage](http://unixmages.com/wp-content/uploads/2018/12/ufbm.pdf)**

-This resource walks you through the basics of using terminal via a ‘cutesy’ story.
+This resource walks you through the basics of using terminal via a 'cutesy' story.
 (Sorry if this is not your thing.
-Unfortunately, it is a very good resource.)
+Unfortunately, it is an excellent resource.)

 NOTE: If you do not have Xcode.app installed on your Mac, you should do so.
-We will not be using Xcode, however, it installs additional command line tools which we will use.
-Xcode can be installed via the Mac App Store.
-After installing Xcode, open it once, then close it and forget about it for the time being.
+We will not be using Xcode.
+However, it installs additional command-line tools that we will use.
+Install Xcode via the Mac App Store.
+After installing Xcode, open it once, close it, and forget about it for the time being.

 ### - Windows
-Windows users have a couple of options when it comes to a CLI.
+Windows users have a couple of options when it comes to CLI.
 Traditionally, Windows has utilized a program known as Command Prompt for decades.
-This program is a relative of MS-DOS, an early operating system and precursor to Windows.
+This program is a relative of MS-DOS, an old operating system, and a precursor to Windows.
 In recent years there has been a move within the development community towards Window's newer PowerShell CLI.
-However, there is also a move towards a Bash-like or true Bash (the Linux and macOS CLI) program for windows.
+However, there is also a step towards a Bash-like or pure Bash (the Linux and macOS CLI) program for windows.

 I am going to suggest you utilize the last of these options.
 Unfortunately, a Bash shell does not exist by default on Windows yet.
 You have two options to get one.

-1. Windows now includes a "Linux Environment" that can be turned on.
+1. Windows now include a "Linux Environment" in the Windows Features.
     - To install the Window's approved "Windows Subsystem for Linux", please follow the instructions from the following site;
         - [https://docs.microsoft.com/en-us/windows/wsl/install-win10](https://docs.microsoft.com/en-us/windows/wsl/install-win10)

-2. A simpler solution (and the recommended one for this course), is to install a Bash-like CLI.
+2. A more straightforward solution (and the recommended one for this course), is to install a Bash-like CLI.
-    - The disadvantage of this solution is that it is not as integrated as the "Windows Subsystem for Linux".
+    - The disadvantage of this solution is the lack of integration as the "Windows Subsystem for Linux."
 However, for the CLI work you will do in this course, it works just fine.

 To get a Bash environment, windows users should install Git.
-Git can be downloaded from the following link;
+Download Git below:

 - [https://git-scm.com/download/win](https://git-scm.com/download/win)

-After downloading the program, right-click the install executable, and select "Run as Administrator". (**THIS IS IMPORTANT** You must run as administrator to give Git Bash necessary permissions.)
+After downloading the program, right-click the install executable and select "Run as Administrator." (**THIS IS IMPORTANT** You must run as administrator to give Git Bash necessary permissions.)

 ![Install Git as Administrator](../imgs/install-git-windows.png)

-This will install a program known as "Git", along with one called "Git Bash".
+This file installs a program known as "Git," along with one called "Git Bash."
 You can now open "Git Bash".

 ![Git Bash](../imgs/Screen2.png)